 05 of 10

 Tacoma has no shortage of parks, but Wright Park is one of the most beautiful.
 With large, old trees, there’s plenty of shade on warm days.
-There’s also a duck pond where you can watch the ducks (but don’t feed them or you mind end up with a ticket as feeding wildlife isn’t allowed in the city limits anymore), a conservatory, a sprayground and sports courts.
+There’s also a duck pond where you can watch the ducks (but don’t feed them or you might end up with a ticket as feeding wildlife isn’t allowed in the city limits anymore), a conservatory, a sprayground and sports courts.
 Still, this is far from the only park in town.
 If Wright Park is a bit of a drive, Wapato Park and Titlow Beach Park have much of the same to offer.

 06 of 10